-While the ARC is no longer in use in the UNCT Belize, the assessment team has been unable to identify an alternative HOA level evaluation to assess against criteria d).
-The last UNCT self-assessment available was from 2020.
+While the ARC is no longer in use in the UNCT Barbados, the assessment team has been unable to identify an alternative HOA level evaluation to assess against criteria d).

 List of Means of Verification.
 (E.g. UNCT HOA meeting minutes, ARC, RC speeches or other communications that champion gender equality, results from organizational culture survey)